 General experience and expertise as a professional investigator

-As a member of the Victoria Police Force I have a great deal of experience in the investigation, not only of criminal offences, but also matters of public concern and matters of personal concern to members of the public.
+As a former member of Victoria Police I have broad experience in the investigation, not only of criminal offences, but also matters of public concern and matters of personal concern to members of the public.

 Many investigations conducted by police commence as the result of personal observation, as well as being the result of public reports or complaints.

-I have often been called upon to investigate “incidents” in order to determine whether or not they required police intervention.
+I was often called upon to investigate “incidents” in order to determine whether or not they required police intervention.
 This is the first and most basic form of investigation undertaken when police are contacted about any matter.